imitablerabbit/regex-highlighter/DOCS.md

 - Add the syntax.css stylesheet to highlight the matched text using `<link rel="stylesheet" href="styles/syntax.css">`
 - Now you can run regex-highlighter with the `loadSyntaxHighlightingByClass()` function.
 This function is inside the RegexHighlighter class, so first create an instance then call the function `new RegexHighlighter().loadSyntaxHighlightingByClass()`.
 The `loadSyntaxHighlightingByClass()` function takes 2 optional parameters in order to determine which parts of the html need to be checked, as well as the folder for where the default language support is.
 The default options for these are 'regex-color' and './languages/'.
 This means that only elements which have a class of regex-color will be coloured and only the 'languages/' folder in the same directory as the script will be searched for the regex support.
 These can be changed by supplying arguments to the function.
 - To tell the regex-highlighter what language it should use, add a class to the same element, which is the language name.
+For more information on what the individual methods do, you can check out the documentation for each individual method.

 ### Example:
 ```